sissyliberation/nlpclass-fall2013/site/scala/basics.md

 ### First-class functions

-One of the most important characteristics of function programming is that functions are first-class members of the language.
+One of the most important characteristics of functional programming is that functions are first-class members of the language.
 This means that they can be stored in variables and, more importantly, passed as arguments to other functions.

 To facilitate these kinds of uses, Scala has nice syntax for defining anonymous functions.
 In Scala, the symbol `=>` is used to write lambda functions: